biocore/qiime/doc/index.rst

 Developing QIIME
 ================

-QIIME is an open-source project, and we are interested in recruiting new developers.
-If you are interested in getting involved, you should have some experience programming in Python.
-Please get in touch using the `QIIME Support <qiime.help@colorado.edu>`_.
-Please provide details on your background, and attach some python code that you're proud of as a code sample.
-New developer's code goes through a peer-review process before being committed to QIIME.

-Developers should also review the `coding guidelines <developer/coding_guidelines.html>`_ and `bug fix guidelines <developer/reporting_and_fixing_bugs.html>`_.
+QIIME is an open-source project, primarily developed in the Knight Lab at the University of Colorado at Boulder.
+If you are interested in getting involved, check out the `developer notes <./developer/>`_.

 Citing QIIME
 ============